Degenerate parabolic stochastic partial differential equations: Quasilinear case: Existence for nondegenerate case--- Lipschitz continuous

 hence given $\vartheta>0$ there exists $R>0$ such that

-Besides, since the law $\mu_W$ is tight as being a Radon measure on the Polish space $\mathcal{X}_W$, we conclude that also the set of their joint laws $\{\mu^\eta\semicol\,\eta\in(0,1)\}$ is tight and Prokhorov's theorem therefore implies that it is relatively weakly compact. \end{proof} \end{prop}
+Besides, since the law $\mu_W$ is tight as being a Radon measure on the Polish space~$\mathcal{X}_W$, we conclude that also the set of their joint laws $\{\mu^\eta; \eta\in(0,1)\}$ is tight and Prokhorov's theorem therefore implies that it is relatively weakly compact. \end{pf}

-Passing to a weakly convergent subsequence $\mu^n=\mu^{\eta_n}$ (and denoting by $\mu$ the limit law) we now apply the Skorokhod embedding theorem to infer the following result.
+Passing to a weakly convergent subsequence $\mu^n=\mu^{\eta_n}$ (and denoting by $\mu$ the limit law), we now apply the Skorokhod embedding theorem to infer the following result.